ambianic/ambianic-docs/docs-md/users/configure.md

 ```
   front_door_camera: &src_front_door_cam
     uri: rtsp://admin:password@192.168.1.99/media/video1
+    live: true
 ```

 Make sure that this exact camera RTSP URI produces a video feed.
 You can [test that](https://www.unifore.net/ip-video-surveillance/how-to-play-rtsp-video-stream-of-ip-cameras-on-vlc-player-quicktime-player.html) with a tool like [VLC](https://www.videolan.org/).

+The parameter `live: true` indicates that this is a continuous stream without a predetermined end.
+Therefore Ambianic Edge should do whatever it can to continuously pull media and recover from interruptions caused by network or other glitches.

 Now save the file and restart the docker image.
 Within a few moments you should be able to see a populated timeline in the UI with fresh images from your camera and some object, people and face detections if there are any to detect.